 Trailblazers – grades 10-12

-Through Zoom on Friday (11/13), students will be judged on their performance and understanding of a variety of O&M skills that can be performed in their home or school environment.
-All students who register must participate in all portions of Florida Cane Quest with a family member or adult who is 18 years old or older, known as the contestant’s teammate.
+Through scheduled Zoom appointments on Monday (11/1) or Tuesday (11/2), students will be judged on their performance and understanding of a variety of O&M skills that can be performed in their home or school environment.
+All students who register must participate in all portions of Florida Cane Quest with an O&M instructor, a family member or adult who is 18 years old or older, known as the contestant’s teammate.
 A younger teammate can assist, but both must be supervised by an adult.
-A trained Florida Cane Quest Judge will work with each student and teammate pair via Zoom at a designated appointment time on Friday to complete the skills and be scored.
+A trained Florida Cane Quest Judge will work with each student and teammate pair via Zoom at a designated appointment time on Monday or Tuesday to complete the skills and be scored.
 Scouts and Pioneers will earn coins that can be used to go shopping in the online Florida Cane Quest store.
 Explorers and Trailblazers will compete to earn first, second, or third place prizes in their corresponding category.
-Instructions for shopping and awards will be announced at the virtual Reinventing the Wheel family event on Saturday.
+Instructions for shopping and awards will be announced at the virtual family event on Saturday.

-On Saturday, the virtual event will take place on Zoom.
-To help celebrate our 2020 Florida Cane Quest contestants, all children with visual impairments and their families are invites to the virtual event.
-Activities related to wheels and travel have been planned for families to do together.
-Guest speakers will talk about their experiences as cane travelers and orientation and mobility instructors will share strategies for parents and guardians on working with young children and children with multiple disabilities.
+On Saturday, November 6, the virtual event will take place on Zoom.
+To help celebrate our 2021 Florida Cane Quest contestants, all children with visual impairments and their families are invited to the virtual event.
+Activities related to our theme will be incorporated for families to do together.
+Guest speakers will present topics related to orientation and mobility including transportation, facilitating independent travel at home and in the community, and more.

-Families who register by November 2 will receive an activity bag in the mail.
-The event will conclude with a Closing and Award Ceremony to recognize the Scout, Explorer, and Trailblazer contestants who tested their cane skills on Friday.
+Families who register by October 25 will receive an activity bag in the mail.
+The event will conclude with an Awards Ceremony to recognize the Scout, Pioneer, Explorer, and Trailblazer contestants who tested their cane skills earlier in the week.